CandlePlatforms/devdocs/docs/develop/did-implementation/gettting-started.md

 ```
 So at the end of step 1, one will have a DID URI generated.
 ```
-DID mainnet: did:polygon:0x...
+DID mainnet: did:candle:0x...
-DID testnet: did:polygon:testnet:0x...
+DID testnet: did:candle:testnet:0x...
 ```

 ### Step 2 - Register DID

-To register the DID URI and the corresponding DID document on ledger, the user first needs to use `polygon-did-registrar` as follows
+To register the DID URI and the corresponding DID document on ledger, the user first needs to use `candle-did-registrar` as follows
 ```
-import { registerDID } from "polygon-did-registrar";
+import { registerDID } from "candle-did-registrar";
 ```
 As a prerequisite to registering DID, the user needs to make sure that the wallet corrsponding to the DID has the necessary tokens balance available.
 Once the user has a token balance in the wallet, a call can be made to the registerDID functionality as given below